FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

   app.run(debug=True)
 ```

 You are going to use flask templates to create the HTML pages.
-Create a directory `templates` and a file called `index.html` in that directory.
+Create a directory called `templates` and a file called `index.html` in that directory.
 Put the following markup in there:

 ```html
 <!doctype html>